ndrsf/log4shell/README.md

     * -Dsun.misc.URLClassPath.debug=true
     * -Dsun.misc.URLClassPath.debugLookupCache=true
 * I omitted using Java packages for the Attack class, if you want to use them the lookup code gets a bit more complex
+* I used jdk1.8.0_151 for Windows and it is vulnerable - if the attack doesn't work, check your JDK version.
+Maybe one day log4j might even backport the fix to older versions like they did before and this attack won't work at all anymore.

 ## Enough, I want to attack stuff myself!
 Easy: